jzarazaga/StoryMaps/StorymapKENYA.md

 Save this map with a NAME you can remember . .
 LEAVE ArcGIS Online.

+#[ADD MAP here - if you skipped the map-making].
 Now return to StoryMap and use the banner to Add a sidecar.
 Selecting a 'docked panel' add the text on the left - describing vegetation, and add a map on the right to illustrate that.

 Find your own ArcGIS map  . .and add it.
+OR add my map 'Kenya_Taita'
 ![](./media/MediaMap.png)